Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 ## Principles
 ### Data principles
-- Data is correct and quality controlled.
+- Data is correct/accurate and quality controlled.
 Shipping out bad data quickly destroys the team's credibility.
 The business needs to trust the data
-- Data is available to answer relevant questions
+- Data is available/accesible to answer relevant questions
-- Data is current
+- Data is current and timely (e.g. up to date with no gaps)
-- Data is consistent when looking at it in different ways
+- Data is consistent/coherent when looking at it in different ways and there are SSOT
+- Data is complete (i.e. no missing data)
 - Data tools are fast and easy to use
 - Data is democratized and the BI tool is self service
-- Data is well documented
+- Data is well documented and defined with a clear, unambigious meaning
 - Automate as much as possible
 - As much as possible is defined in code
 - Data is version controlled